-Each student must set up a semi-annual meeting with his/her advisor to discuss courses to take during the year and to complete the required Progress Report.
+Each student must set up a semi-annual meeting with his/her advisor to discuss courses to take during the year and to complete the required Progress Report by the January and July deadlines.

 PeopleSoft requires that you register for courses in a given "career."
 Be sure to select the correct degree.
 This is especially important for Co-terminal students pursuing two degrees at once.
 You will need to submit separate study lists for your undergraduate degree and your graduate degree.